maistra/istio/pkg/servicemesh/federation/example/config-poc/README.md

 ```

-## Production Installation
+## Production Installation: TBD

 Production environments will require that one be able to federate service meshes between any two (or three) clusters, regardless of whether they were UPI or IPI installs, or whether they were provisioned through any Cloud service, on-prem OpenStack, on z/VM or P or via libvirt.
 The network environment for each (external routers, DNS resolution, load balancers, proxies, etc) would need to be taken into account.

 Having a different install script for each possible combination would be combinatorially prohibitive.
-Therefore, for production installation, ansible
+Therefore, for production installation, ansible would be a good choice for installation of OSSM federation.